yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 Currently, the TicketOrderActor does not have a status property to make it easier to check on the actor order status quickly.
 In this task, you will modify the Ticket Order State model to add a new status property.

-1. In Visual Studio on the Lab VM, open TicketOrder.cs in the ContosoEvents.Models project, under the Common folder
+1. In Visual Studio on the Lab VM, open TicketOrder.cs in the ContosoEvents.Models project, under the Common folder.

     ![In Solution Explorer, under Common, under ContosoEvents.Models, TicketOrder.cs is circled.](media/image167.png "Solution Explorer")